New treatment recommendations for Still's disease Watch the video

-The safety profile of Kineret has been well established in several placebo- controlled, randomised trials, as well as clinical use following its first marketing authorisation in 2001.1
+Kineret is widely considered to be a well-tolerated treatment.
+The safety profile of Kineret has been well established in several placebo-controlled, randomised trials, as well as clinical use following its first marketing authorisation in 2002.1

-The short half-life of 4 to 6 hours for Kineret allows for flexible dosing.2
+The short elimination half-life of 4 to 6 hours for Kineret allows for prompt dose adjustments or discontinuation if required.1

 PATIENT YEARS

-The favorable tolerability profile of Kineret is further supported by the following:
+The favourable tolerability profile of Kineret is further supported by the following

 • Low discontinuation rates were observed in placebo-controlled studies with Kineret.1

-• Kineret can be used in very young children (from 8 months of age), except for the treatment of RA and COVID-19.1
+• Kineret can be used in very young children (aged 8 months to 2 years), except for the treatment of RA and COVID-19.1

-Around 70% of patients report ISRs when they start taking Kineret.
-The reactions are usually mild to moderate and take the form of redness, bruising, inflammation, pain, or discomfort at the injection site.
-ISRs typically appear within 2 weeks of starting Kineret and disappear within 4-6 weeks.
-ISRs are unlikely to occur if they have not appeared in the first month of treatment.1
+The reactions are usually mild to moderate and take the form of redness, bruising, inflammation, pain, or discomfort in the area where the needle pricks the skin.
+Skin reactions are unlikely to occur if they have not appeared in the first month of treatment.
+Around 70% of patients report ISRs when they start taking Kineret.1

 The best places to inject Kineret are1

-Rotate the injection site.
 Do not inject into skin that is tender, red, bruised, or hard.
 Avoid scars or stretch marks.
-Do not inject close to a vein.4
+Do not inject close to a vein.15

 Other suggestions for alleviating the signs and symptoms of ISRs include: